pyOpenSci/python-package-guide/_sources/tutorials/intro.md.txt

 :caption: Python Packaging 101

 What is a Python package? <self>
-Make your code installable. <1-installable-code>
+Make your code installable <1-installable-code>
+Publish to PyPI <publish-pypi>
 :::

 :::{admonition} Learning Objectives